Join millions of Canadians who have already trusted Loans Canada

 Motor Vehicle Expenses

-The system for this type of deduction is done largely in good faith.
-Those who own only one rental property can deduct motor vehicle costs in very specific situations.
-The property must be in the general vicinity of the landlord’s principal residence.
-The landlord must personally complete all the repairs and upkeep on the property.
-Additionally, they must use the motor vehicle against which the deduction is being claimed to transport materials between home and the rental.
+To deduct motor vehicle expenses, the property must be in the general vicinity of the landlord’s principal residence.
+Further, the landlord must personally complete all the repairs and upkeep on the property.
+Additionally, they must use the motor vehicle against which the deduction is being claimed to transport materials between their home and the rental.

 Those with two or more properties can deduct a reasonable amount for rent collection, unlike those with a single property.
 This means that the landlord must utilize the most efficient route for deduction purposes.
 In addition, the landlord can claim the cost of repair supervision and management.
 Receipts are required, in addition to mileage tracking.